roman-milk/roman-milk.github.io/fucking-evolution.md

  "Eric, I need to sit for a minute."

  They sit at their table and he kisses her again.
-Report_Story #2